Formaleuros, Formalbitcoins, and Virtual Monies: A classification scheme of (imaginative) definitions

 Many questions can be put forward once one has decided to explain a bank account (below also referred to as product) in formal terms.
 Here is a listing of issues that come into play when an abstract money type that captures the essence of a deposit bank account is to be defined.

 These issues per se are not research questions of course, rather their existence and number indicates that formal specification techniques from computing may be helpful to achieve the required levels of precision.\footnote{The question which (abstract) bank accounts should be counted as money is far from trivial.
-As it turns out this changes in time, the collection of money classes grows at cost of the collection of near money classes.
-Further there are significant differences between Euro, USD and so on.} \begin{enumerate} \item Should there be an upper bound to the size of the amount and to its length of existence, \item is it measured in a specific currency unit (e.g formaleuro?), \item can the account have a negative value, \item what is the role of time, \item how to specify an interest mechanism, if any applies, and where is interest transferred to, \item how to deal with restrictions on withdrawals, \item are automatic withdrawal mechanisms a feature of the product or just of its use, \item are insurance policies against bank failures part of the product, how to deal with erroneous or fraudulent withdrawals and additions, \item what happens if the hosting bank leaves business, splits or merges with another bank, \item is it important that the host is a bank, or can an organization different from a bank also provide bank accounts.
-If it is essential that the host of the account is a bank, what does that mean or is none of such information ever part of the accounts definition, \item how to deal with information about transfers, \item are periodic surveys part of the product, (if so what relevance has the form of delivery), \item should there be an online information system about it, if so is that password protected, \item is the product in essence independent of the ways in which it can be used, \item is the product logically dependent on any its predecessors (for instance a naming history of the hosting bank, number history of the account number), \item which authentication policies constitute a part of the product, \item can the account survive a change of identity of its owner, is an owner history part of the product, \item does the account still exist after is has been closed, and if so, how long, \item there may be more owners, or several persons having different rights of access and use, \item is the complete history part of the account an an abstract sense even if the information is not preserved by the provider of the account, \item given this large variation in options, can a core be distinguished which needs to be in place so that further aspects can be added to a variable degree.
+As it turns out this changes in time, the collection of money classes grows at cost of the collection of near--money classes.
+Further there are significant differences between Euro, USD and so on.} \begin{enumerate} \item should there be an upper bound to the size of the amount and to its length of existence, \item can the account have a negative value, \item what is the role of time, \item how to specify an interest mechanism, if any applies, and where is interest transferred to, \item how to deal with restrictions on withdrawals, \item are automatic withdrawal mechanisms a feature of the product or just of its use, \item are insurance policies against bank failures part of the product, how to deal with erroneous or fraudulent withdrawals and additions, \item what happens if the hosting bank leaves business, splits, or merges with another bank, \item is it important that the host is a bank, or can an organization different from a bank also provide bank accounts.
+If it is essential that the host of the account is a bank, what does that mean or is none of such information a plausible part of the definition of an account, \item how to deal with information about transfers, \item are periodic surveys part of the product, (if so what relevance has the form of delivery), \item should there be an online information system about it, if so is that password protected and what form of authentication will bee needed, \item is the product in essence independent of the ways in which it can be used, \item is the product logically dependent on any its predecessors (for instance a naming history of the hosting bank, number history of the account number), \item which authentication policies constitute a part of the product, \item can the product continue to exist during and after a change of identity of its owner, and if so, which part of the change protocol is viewed as functionality of the product, \item is an owner history part of the product, \item does the account still exist after is has been closed, and if so, how long, \item can there be more owners, or several persons having different rights of access and use, \item is the complete history part of the product in an abstract sense even if the information is not preserved by the provider of the product, \item given this large variation in options, can a core be distinguished which needs to be in place so that further aspects can be added to a variable degree.
 Is such a core amenable to a mathematical definition (formalbankaccount). \end{enumerate}